 If you cannot find the order set, please order the following labs from the Facility List:

 - "PCR Hepatitis C Virus Qt"

 If you will be using an external lab, contact the Occupational Health Clinic at 615-936-0955 for assistance.
 Recorded instructions for providers and exposed employees is also available by calling 615-875-STIK (875-7845.)

-For non-occupational testing, you can bring a completed requisition from your Vanderbilt Provider ordering the test.
-We can draw the blood for you and send it to the Vanderbilt lab for testing.
+For non-occupational testing, your Vanderbilt provider can order labwork in eStar, and you can present to Occupational Health to have your blood drawn.
 The Vanderbilt lab does not accept lab orders from providers outside VUMC.
 The provider must include the ICD-10 code with the order.
 We do not charge you for the visit, and the lab will bill your insurance.